233rd Street station

 The 233rd Street station is a local station on the IRT White Plains Road Line of the New York City Subway.
-It is located in the Bronx at the intersection of 233rd Street and White Plains Road.
-It is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.
+It is located at the intersection of 233rd Street and White Plains Road in the Williamsbridge neighborhood of the Bronx, it is served by the 2 train at all times and by the 5 train during rush hours in the peak direction.

 History

 This station was built under the Dual Contracts.
 On March 3, 1917, the IRT White Plains Road Line was extended from East 177th Street–East Tremont Avenue to East 219th Street–White Plains Road, providing the Bronx communities of Williamsbridge and Wakefield with access to rapid transit service.
 Service was initially operated as a four-car shuttle from 177th Street due to the power conditions at the time.
 An extension to Nereid Avenue, including the 225th Street and 233rd Street stations, finally opened on March 31, 1917.
 The city government took over the IRT's operations on June 12, 1940.

 It was renovated in 2006 at a cost of $15.26 million.
 At the same time, another project was undertaken to install elevators at the station, making it ADA-accessible at a cost of $2.48 million.